COVID-19 pandemic: Cases

-Official "case" counts refer to the number of people who have been tested for COVID-19 and whose test has been confirmed positive according to official protocols whether or not they experienced symptomatic disease.
+Official "case" counts refer to the number of people who have been tested for COVID-19 and whose test has been confirmed positive according to official protocols whether they experienced symptomatic disease.
 Due to the effect of sampling bias, studies which obtain a more accurate number by extrapolating from a random sample have consistently found that total infections considerably exceed the reported case counts.
 Many countries, early on, had official policies to not test those with only mild symptoms.
-The strongest risk factors for severe illness are obesity, complications of diabetes, anxiety disorders, and the total number of conditions.
+The strongest risk factors for severe illness are obesity, complications of diabetes, anxiety disorders, and the total number of co-morbid conditions.

-During the start of the COVID-19 pandemic it was not clear whether young people were less likely to be infected, or less likely to develop symptoms and be tested.
+During the start of the COVID-19 pandemic, it was not clear whether young people were less likely to be infected, or less likely to develop symptoms and be tested.
 A retrospective cohort study in China found that children and adults were just as likely to be infected.